-1. This Section deals with what are generally referred to as fiduciary duties.
-Only individuals exercising managerial authority in a UNA have fiduciary duties.
-This is consistent with U.S. business entity laws.
-See, e.g., Uniform Limited Liability Company Act (2006) §409; Revised Model Business Corporation Act §§8.30 and 8.31.
-Thus, members of a UNA do not have any fiduciary duties to the other members or to the managers or to the UNA, unless the member is also a manager.
+1 Comment 2 3 1.
+This Section deals with what are generally referred to as fiduciary duties.
+Only 4 individuals exercising managerial authority in a UNA have fiduciary duties.
+This is consistent 5 with U.S. business entity laws.
+See, e.g., Uniform Limited Liability Company Act (2006) §409; 6 Revised Model Business Corporation Act §§8.30 and 8.31.
+Thus, members of a UNA do not 7 have any fiduciary duties to the other members or to the managers or to the UNA, unless the 8 member is also a manager.
 See Section 18.
-In this event that member, in his or her capacity as a manager, would have the fiduciary duties that the other managers of the UNA have.

-2. The two fundamental fiduciary duties are due care and loyalty.
-Good faith is sometimes characterized as a fiduciary duty but with respect to unincorporated business entities is designated as a contract based obligation.
-See, e.g., Uniform Limited Liability Company Act (2006) §409(d).

-3. Subsection (b) describes how a manager exercises due care and good faith in making decisions.
-Subsection (d) describes what is known as the business judgment rule, which in effect is a defense to a breach of duty claim.

-4. Under Subsection (c) a potential breach of loyalty claim (e.g., conflict of interest transaction or appropriation of something that falls within what is commonly called the "corporate opportunity" or "enterprise opportunity" doctrine or engaging in competing activities) can be avoided by advance approval or ratification after full disclosure of the facts.
-Note also that under Subsection (d)(1) having a conflict of interest precludes the application of the business judgment rule.

-5. Subsection (e) states that the governing principles of a UNA can limit or eliminate the monetary liability of a manager who is found to have breached a fiduciary duty except for the five exceptions listed in the subsection.
-Even if the manager is exempt from monetary damages, he or she could still be bound by an injunction or other equitable remedy granted by a court.
-This limitation, unlike most governing principles, must be in a record, which means that it must be in some kind of writing.

-6. This Section only deals with the liability of a UNA manager to the UNA and its members.
+In this event that member, in his or her capacity as a 9 manager, would have the fiduciary duties that the other managers of the UNA have.
+10 11 2.
+The two fundamental fiduciary duties are due care and loyalty.
+Good faith is 12 sometimes characterized as a fiduciary duty but with respect to unincorporated business entities 13 is designated as a contract based obligation.
+See, e.g., Uniform Limited Liability Company Act 14 (2006) §409(d).
+15 16 3.
+Subsection (b) describes how a manager exercises due care and good faith in making 17 decisions.
+Subsection (d) describes what is known as the business judgment rule, which in effect 18 is a defense to a breach of duty claim.
+19 4.
+Under Subsection (c) a potential breach of loyalty claim (e.g., conflict of interest 20 transaction or appropriation of something that falls within what is commonly called the 21 "corporate opportunity" or "enterprise opportunity" doctrine or engaging in competing activities) 22 can be avoided by advance approval or ratification after full disclosure of the facts.
+Note also 23 that under Subsection (d)(1) having a conflict of interest precludes the application of the business 24 judgment rule.
+25 5.
+Subsection (e) states that the governing principles of a UNA can limit or eliminate the 26 monetary liability of a manager who is found to have breached a fiduciary duty except for the 27 five exceptions listed in the subsection.
+Even if the manager is exempt from monetary damages, 28 he or she could still be bound by an injunction or other equitable remedy granted by a court.
+29 This limitation, unlike most governing principles, must be in a record, which means that it must 30 be in some kind of writing.
+31 32 6.
+This Section only deals with the liability of a UNA manager to the UNA and its 33 members.
 Liability of a manager to third parties is dealt with in other sections of this Act.
-See Section 8 and Comment 2 to Section 8 dealing with limitations on liability to third parties under state and federal volunteer protection acts.
+See 34 Section 8 and Comment 2 to Section 8 dealing with limitations on liability to third parties under 35 state and federal volunteer protection acts.
+36

+SECTION 24.
+NOTICE AND QUORUM REQUIREMENTS FOR MANAGER

+- MEETING.
+Notice and quorum requirements for meetings of managers are determined by the - 41 governing principles.